-Located at the top of the keyboard are four buttons.
+Located at the top of the keyboard are five buttons.
 These buttons are called launch keys.
-They are designated as key 1,key 2,key 3 and key 4.
-By default, key 1 is used to launch the email application and key 2 is used to launch the Internet browser.
+They are designated as key 1,key 2,key 3,key 4 and key 5.
+By default, key 1 is used to launch wireless LAN, key 2 is used to launch the email application and key 3 is used to launch the Internet browser.
 Keys 3 and 4 start the Launch Manager application.
-All four launch keys can be set by the user.
+All five launch keys can be set by the user.
 To set the launch keys, run the Acer Launch Manager.

 Launch key Default application

+InviLink button Enalbe or disable wireless connectivity.

 Email Launches your email application.

 Web browser Launches your Internet browser.

 P1 User-programmable

 P2 User-programmable